-Inside the original Berryville courthouse is today the home to the Carroll County Heritage Museum.
+Inside the original Berryville County Courthouse is today the home to the Carroll County Heritage Center Museum.
 Towering above the historic public square, this 3-story brick building is on the National Register of Historic Sites, and houses a broad collection of history all under one roof.

 Visitors can take a step back in time to experience how local Berryville citizens lived their life in north central Arkansas.
 Curated displays showcase a tableau of daily life from when settlers arrived here in the mid-1880s through today.
 This family-friendly museum is a great way to take a self-paced tour of Arkansas history.